California researchers attempt ocean climate solution

 The project has received tens of millions of dollars from supporters including the Chan Zuckerberg Initiative and the U.S. Department of Energy.

-Andres Clarens, an engineering professor at the University of Virginia who researches carbon dioxide removal, read Sant’s paper about the project, which has not yet been peer reviewed.
-He said it is a plus that the process produces hydrogen, but he’s concerned that it would require a lot of energy to make a difference.
+Andres Clarens, an engineering professor at the University of Virginia who researches carbon dioxide removal, said it is a plus that the process produces hydrogen, but he’s concerned that it would require a lot of energy to make a difference.

 He also asks: “What does it mean for people that use the water already for fishing and for you know, other forms of production?
 What does it mean for those ecosystems?”

-Note: —- This story was first published on April 20, 2023.
-It was updated on April 21, 2023 to correct the the name of the UCLA Institute for Carbon Management, originally published as the UCLA Institute of Carbon Management.